 And now for something completely different from Scott Schirmer, the man who brought you Found.
-Actually—beyond the moments of repulsive gore in Found, it’s not so different, because both movies rise above simple horror thrills and scares to bring you a narrative much more unsettling.
+Actually—beyond the moments of repulsive gore in Found, Harvest Lake is not so different, because both movies rise above simple horror thrills and scares to bring you a narrative much more unsettling.

 This erotic sci-if/horror flick is tight, so to speak, beginning with the minimal cast.
 The five main actors are all veterans of horror (and all quite nice to look at), including many films I’ve blogged about: